APEbbers/SerialCommunicator/README.md

 # SerialCommunicator

 This plugin let you send gcodes, action commands and events to an arduino. (or any other device).
 The arduino then can do something, for example change the color of a LED strip.
-The plugin is developed with an usb connection between a raspberry PI and an arduino in mind.
+The plugin is developed with an usb connection in mind between a raspberry PI and an arduino.

 ## Setup